-Trump demands GM, Ford build ventilators; could order action
+Trump blasts GM, Ford over ventilators; could order action

-WASHINGTON/DETROIT (Reuters) - President Donald Trump urged General Motors Co and Ford Motor Co on Friday to quickly build badly needed ventilators for COVID-19 patients and suggested he could invoke the Defense Production Act.
+WASHINGTON/DETROIT (Reuters) - U.S. President Donald Trump blasted General Motors Co (GM.N) and Ford Motor Co (F.N) on Friday, calling on the two U.S. automakers to quickly build badly needed ventilators for COVID-19 patients and suggesting he might invoke the Defense Production Act to force the companies to move faster.

-GM (GM.N) and Ford (F.N) announced they are working with companies to help boost ventilator production in recent days.
-Many Democrats including New York Governor Andrew Cuomo have urged Trump to invoke the law and require industrial companies to build medical equipment.
+GM and Ford separately announced this week that they are working with companies to help boost ventilator production.
+Many Democrats including New York Governor Andrew Cuomo have urged Trump to invoke the act, which grants the president the power to expand industrial production of key materials or products for national security and other reasons.

 Trump also attacked GM for closing an Ohio factory last year.
-GM sold the Lordstown, Ohio assembly plant last year to an electric truck start-up.
+GM sold the Lordstown, Ohio, assembly plant last year to an electric truck start-up.

 “General Motors MUST immediately open their stupidly abandoned Lordstown plant in Ohio, or some other plant, and START MAKING VENTILATORS, NOW!!!!!!
 FORD, GET GOING ON VENTILATORS, FAST!!!!!!”
 Trump wrote on Twitter.